kyawlinthu123/libary-management-app/README.md

 # Library Management App

+Welcome to the Library Management App, a web application designed to help you store and manage your book collection with ease.

 This is a project from an online course I signed up.
-Honestly, project is actually like 40-50% followed along in the sense of coding the same way but I actually understood React.js concepts really well and amodified or rather, improvised the codes a few times here and there when I'm trying out the new concepts myself.
+I coded along with the project tutorials, and I actually understood React.js concepts really well and modified or rather, improvised the cource code a few times here and there when I'm trying out the new concepts myself.

-Welcome to the Library Management App, a web application designed to help you store and manage your book collection with ease.

 ## Features